lloyd094/Project-GW/Prophecies/Curated Info/Campaign - Prophecies.md

 #### 1.2 - Defend the Wall

+*Chapter Notes: There are plenty of locations that battles can be inserted - for here, the recommended creatures are devourers, gargoyles, and charr.
+The GM can also provide optional ways to get around certain challenges such as thinking outside the box, giving alternatives, etc.*

 Sometime after delivering the message to Ambassador Zain, the group is approached once again by Warmaster Tydus.

 |      | Warmaster Tydus                                              |